MicrosoftDocs/memdocs/memdocs/intune/remote-actions/devices-wipe.md

 > [!NOTE]
 > The Wipe action is not available for iOS/iPadOS devices enrolled with User Enrollment.
+To create a User Enrollment profile: [Set up iOS/iPadOS and iPadOS User Enrollment (preview)](https://docs.microsoft.com/en-us/mem/intune/enrollment/ios-user-enrollment)

 The **Retain enrollment state and user account** option is only available for Windows 10 version 1709 or later.